roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/TEE-based confidential computing/Create a managed Kubernetes cluster for confidential computing.md

         |**CPU Policy**|Set the CPU policy.

         -   none: This policy indicates that the default CPU affinity is used.
 This is the default policy.
-        -   Static: allows pods with specific resource characteristics on the node to be granted with enhanced CPU affinity and exclusivity. |
+        -   static: This policy allows pods with specific resource characteristics on the node to be granted with enhanced CPU affinity and exclusivity. |
         |**Taints**|Add taints to the worker nodes in the ACK cluster. |

 7. Click **Next:Component Configurations** to configure components.